 The study was conducted at SMP Negeri 19 Kerinci in the odd semester academic year of 2024/2025, September 2 to October 2, 2024.
 The mathematical problem-solving ability of students at SMP Negeri 19 Kerinci is still not optimal, especially in the quadratic equation material.
 One of the reasons for the suboptimal ability is the lack of mastery of the material.
 This situation causes errors and difficulties for students in solving the problems given.
 In this study, subjects were taken based on students' daily test scores, and then data collection was carried out to determine the research subjects in classes IX B and IX C by providing a test in the form of mathematical problem-solving ability questions on the quadratic equation material.
 Quadratic equation questions with mathematical problem solving as many as 5 questions validated by mathematics education experts at the University of Jambi have been declared valid.
-On September 12, 2024, the subjects took a mathematical problem-solving ability test by being given quadratic equation questions for 2 teaching hours, namely 2 x 35 minutes, class IX B at 10.25-11.45, or hours 5 and 6 of learning.
+On September 12, 2024, the participants took a mathematical problem-solving ability test on quadratic equation questions for 2 teaching hours, namely 2 x 35 minutes, class IX B at 10.25-11.45, or hours 5 and 6 of learning.
 At the same time, class IX C was conducted at 08.10-09.30 or hours 2 and 3 of learning.
 The following are the results of the problem-solving abilities obtained by students in classes IX B and IX C as follows:

 Table 1 Results of Mathematical Problem Solving Ability of Class IX B and Class IX C Students